connkat/school/COMP1131/Modules/Module4/module4-notes.md

 	}
 	while (!word.equals("quit"));
 	```
 - A do loop begins simply with the reserved word do.
-The body of the do loop continues until the while clause that contains the boolean condition that deter- mines whether the loop body will be executed again.
+The body of the do loop continues until the while clause that contains the boolean condition that determines whether the loop body will be executed again.
 Sometimes it is difficult to determine whether a line of code that begins with the reserved word while is the beginning of a while loop or the end of a do loop.
-- If you know you want to perform the body of a loop at least once, then you prob- ably want to use a do statement.
+- If you know you want to perform the body of a loop at least once, then you probably want to use a do statement.
 A do loop has many of the same properties as a while statement, so it must also be checked for termination conditions to avoid infinite loops.

 ### The `for` Statement
 - The while statement and the do statement are good to use when you don’t initially know how many times you want to execute the loop body.
 The for statement is another repetition statement that is particularly well suited for executing the body of a loop a specific number of times that can be determined before the loop is executed.